In this article, you will learn:

 Let's say that you do NOT want to save data from the given usage of an app.
 In this case, you will want to "cancel the app" and likely return to a specific step.
 This will erase all data from the time since the app was last opened.

-There are 4 trigger actions that directly correspond to the app completion trigger actions:
+There are 4 trigger transitions that directly correspond to the app completion trigger transitions:

 - Cancel App